deifyinfocommsolutions/uwezoblog_dfy/README.md

-# uwezoblog_dfy
-Uwezo Blog for iBeads
+Wordpress for Uwezo blog for iBeads